UM-mbit/pangenomicsBench/README.md

    `git clone --recursive git@github.com:UM-mbit/pangenomicsBench.git`
 2. Install the profiling tools.
 Needed for profiling analysis.
    `cd ProfileScripts && bash build.sh && cd ..`
+3. Download the datasets.
+TODO
-3. Set local environment variables:
+4. Set local environment variables:
    + `VTUNE_HOME` - Path to the VTune installation directory. e.g.
      `/opt/intel/oneapi/vtune/latest`
-   + `KERNEL_DATA` - Path to the kernel data directory.
+   + `KERNEL_DATA` - Path to the dataset directory (called Kernels)
-4. Build the kernels by running the build script.
+5. Build the kernels by running the build script.
 It will print build status of kernels at the end of the script.
 If a kernel fails enter individual kernel directories, read the README, and attempt manual build.
 Note, the compiler used in our paper is specified in the Makefile.
    Others may be used, but are untested.
    `bash build.sh`
-5. Run the kernels with the run script.
+6. Run the kernels with the run script.
    `python mainRun.py`
    By default the script will run the kernels once with timing collection.
    To run with other profiling options read the header comment of `mainRun.py`